RedHatProductSecurity/osim/docs/overview.md

 OSIM_BACKENDS_JIRA="http://jira-service:8002"
 OSIM_BACKENDS_ERRATA="http://errata-service:8003"
 OSIM_NGINX_PROXY_JIRA=
+OSIM_NGINX_PROXY_CA=
 ```

 * `OSIM_NGINX_PROXY_JIRA`: If set, creates a /proxy/jira/ endpoint in the OSIM
   server, to simplify CORS configuration. `OSIM_BACKENDS_JIRA` should be updated
   to point to OSIM's proxy.
+It might be required to also add the `OSIM_NGINX_PROXY_CA` with the certificate's endpoint for the proxy authorization.

 ## Local Configuration